-random
+new random

 Setting this option from the command line is tricky, because you must type in real newline characters, including one at the very end.
 In most shells you can do this by entering a '\' character followed by a newline.
-It is easier to set the option from your '.Xresources' file; in that case you can include the character sequence '\n' in the string, and it will be converted to a newline.
+Using the character sequence '\n' in the string should work too, though.